 A resource is an abstract data model, which may be built hierarchically and contain sub-resources.
-Each resource (and even sub-resources) can be identified by their unique URI (Uniform Resource Identifier).
+Each resource (and even sub-resources) can be identified by its unique URI (Uniform Resource Identifier).
 A resource is a data structure, which can be serialized to various concrete representations, such as a JSON representation or an XML representation.
 To create, retrieve, update or delete a resource, a number of different methods are defined.
 However, not each resource may support all methods.

-REST APIs mostly perform CRUD (Create, Read, Update, Delete) operations, which can be easily mapped to HTTP methods: creation can be performed by a POST, reading is performed by GET, updating is performed by PUT and a deletion is performed by a DELETE.
+REST APIs mostly perform CRUD (Create, Read, Update, Delete) operations, which can be easily mapped to HTTP methods: creation can be performed by a POST, reading is performed by GET, updating is performed by PUT and deletion is performed by a DELETE.
 These HTTP methods constitute the Uniform Resource Interface; it is the same for all resources.